stm605/control-repo/README.md

 # What You Get From This control-repo

-As a result of following the instructions below you will receive at least the beginning of a best-practices installation of PE including...
+As a result of following the instructions below you will receive the beginning of a best-practices installation of PE including...

  - A git server
  - The ability to push code to your git server and have it automatically deployed to your PE Master